Who Needs Foster Care?

 Check Your Email

-The SAAV Program (Sheltering Animals of Abuse Victims) is a unique foster opportunity.
-Foster parents are asked to confidentially foster the animals of domestic abuse victims.
+Sheltering Animals of Abuse Victims (SAAV) is a nonprofit that provides a unique foster opportunity through a collaboration with DCHS and Domestic Abuse Intervention Services (DAIS).
+Foster parents are asked to confidentially foster the animals of domestic abuse victims for up to 90 days.
 By offering foster care, foster parents increase the chances that a victim will seek help without fear of leaving their animals behind.

-SAAV’s shelter services are provided to victims in Dane County who are receiving services from DAIS (Domestic Abuse Intervention Services) at the time of intake into our program.
+SAAV’s shelter services are provided to victims in Dane County who are receiving specific services from DAIS at the time of application to SAAV.
 SAAV also provides nationwide community education regarding the link between domestic abuse and animal cruelty.

-Please fill out this additional form if you would like to participate with our SAAV Program.
+Please fill out this additional form if you would like to apply to become a SAAV Foster.

 For more information, please contact the Foster Care Team